Casino Gambling in New Mexico

 There's a new tribal compact under negotiations with the Navajo Nation that could spell trouble for New Mexico online gambling legislation.
 Apparently the law includes language that would permit the tribe to hold back any slot machine revenue it generates from its land-based casinos if the government regulates online gambling in New Mexico.
 The ban also includes poker.

 If the compact gets signed with that stipulation, it's unlikely that we'll see regulated New Mexico gambling online legislation anytime soon.
 But that's not a big deal for most casino players in New Mexico.
-Online gaming sites based offshore are open to New Mexico players 24/7 today, and New Mexico players can enjoy games now, even without government regulation.
+Online gaming sites based offshore are open to players in Rio Rancho, Sante Fe or anywhere else in New Mexico 24/7 today, and New Mexico players can enjoy games now, even without government regulation.

 The Future of New Mexico Casino Gambling